Pantheon-Labs/Software-Engineer-I/README.md

 npm install
 ```

-- Once that is complete start the server with the following command
+- Once that is complete start the server with one of the following command

 ```
 yarn dev